publiccodenet/blog/_posts/2021-05-6-april-2021-newsletter.md

 The codebase stewards ran a governance workshop with the [OpenStad community](https://openstad.org/).

-## Operations
+## Running the Foundation for Public Code

-We've been hard at work on:
+We've been focused on:

 * Our first annual report, including establishing templates for appropriate annual financial reporting.
 The report will be published shortly
 * Creating a salary framework and implementing performance management; including meeting with experts for advice